 Parts of my identity are embedded in the pieces I created, not a portrait, but a sense of my fragmented existence.

 Kristi Chen's multi-disciplinary practice weaves together narratives of migration, intergenerational knowledge, and cultural adaptation.
-Through her works, she explores the complexities of her ancestral history, connecting it with her own diasporic experience.
+Through her works, she examines the complexities of her ancestral history, connecting it with her own diasporic experience.
 Raised across diverse regions—Singapore, the United States, Canada, and Hong Kong—her practice reflects the influence of constant movement and the interplay between traditional cultural practices and the modern world.

 CV